rssnyder/rssnyder/README.md

 ### Hi there 👋

-- 🔭 I currently run a discord bot hosting/creation buissness, building financial displays for use in discord servers.
+- 🏛️ During the day I help manage an enterprise AWS platform using Python, CDK, Terraform, and more for a financial company.
-- 🏛️ During the day I help manage an enterprise AWS platform using Python, CDK, Terraform, and more for a fortune 250 company.
+- 🔭 At night I run a bot hosting service, building financial displays for use in discord servers.
-- 🏘️ At home I run everything on Ubuntu bare metal, or using Digital Ocean.
+- 🏘️ For personal projects I run everything on local Ubuntu machines, or using Digital Ocean for paid work.
 - 🐍 Proficant in: `Python, Linux Systems, Terraform, and AWS`
 - 🏫 Getting better at: `Go, Javascript, and Running a Buissness`
 - :wrench: Tools of the trade: